barryclark/jekyll-now/_posts/2019-10-30-System-Documentation.md

 ### ...and LucidChart

-One of the most complete online offerings for almost any type of design is [LucidChart][35]
+One of the most complete online offerings for almost any type of design is [LucidChart][35].

-Works in a freemium model
-and offers a rich feature set
-from different diagram types
-to editing and styling capabilities
+LucidChart Works in a freemium model and offers a rich feature set, from different diagram types to editing and styling capabilities.

-almost on par with Visio in terms of features with the accompanying danger of gold-plating
+It is almost on par with Visio in terms of features.
+This brings with it the accompanying danger of gold-plating.

-It has 2 killer features
+It has 2 killer features:

-Collaboration support
+**Collaboration support**

-multiple editors can concurrently modify the same diagram adding comments as they go along
+Multiple editors can concurrently modify the same diagram, adding comments as they go along.

-Sharing
+**Sharing**

-Lucidcharts can be shared live on most content publishing platforms either via an add-on (MS Word, Google docs, Confluence) or directly as an embedded `iframe` (Markdown)
+Lucidcharts can be shared live on most content publishing platforms.
+This is either via an add-on (MS Word, Google docs, Confluence) or directly as an embedded `iframe` (Markdown).

 For example see an embedded diagram below